Table of Contents

 The current docs do not claim support for these because this pass has not verified them rigorously enough:

-• GroupJoin(...), outer joins, composite-key joins, and additional filtering/ordering/paging over joined results
+• GroupJoin(...), outer joins, composite-key joins, and multi-join query syntax

-• aggregate operators over computed selectors, grouped aggregates, or relation properties
+• aggregate operators over computed selectors or relation properties

-• relation-property projections inside provider Select(...) and relation traversal inside relation predicates
+• relation object or collection relation projections inside provider Select(...), and unsupported relation traversal inside relation predicates

 • broader client-side method translation inside SQL predicates beyond the string members listed above